Installing CloudShark via Docker

 The CloudShark Base Image

 All of the CloudShark services run on top of our base image.
-A download link to this image must be provided to you by Technical Support.
+A download link to this image is available to customers from the QA Cafe Customer Lounge.
 Once you have downloaded it, it can be loaded into your docker environment.
 It is self-contained and does not need to access the internet.

 The following services are run from this one image:

 - threat-assessment service (Suricata)

 - periodic cron jobs

 3rd-party containers providing a database and caching services are also specified in the docker-compose config, including: